Very good choice

 • Not applicable (0 points)

-• Does the scheme owner require ABs or oversight bodies to have a documented complaints mechanism in place for compliance decisions?
+• Does the scheme have or require oversight providers to have documented and accessible complaints and appeals mechanisms?

 Answer: No